Karula National ParkPhoto author: Mati Kose

 Small lakes dot the landscape like eyes looking up at the sky and shining in the sun.

 Between the rolling hills are dense forests and bogs.
 An uninterrupted block of forest takes up almost half of Karula National Park.
-This high-value forested area provides the perfect habitat for large wild game, such as elk, roe deer, wild boar, lynxes, wolves, and bears.
+This high-value forested area provides the perfect habitat for large wild game, such as elk, roe deer, wild boar, lynx, wolves, and bears.
 Among the protected species, the most notable are the black stork, osprey, lesser spotted eagle, sand lizard, spadefoot toad, and rare daisy-leaf grape-fern.

 "...a curious landscape unlike any I’ve seen before in Estonia."